Schedule and location

 Sunday, November 3, 2019

 Fortepianist Trevor Stephenson, director of the Madison Bach Musicians, performs a program of masterworks by Mozart, Haydn, Beethoven, and Schubert.
 Four pieces in C minor are balanced with some light-hearted vignettes.
 The program includes Mozart, Fantasy in C minor, K. 457; Haydn, Sonata in C minor, Hob.
 XVI:20; Beethoven, Sonata in C minor, Op.
 13 “Pathétique,” and Schubert’s Piano Piece in E-flat (with a stormy central section in C minor).
 These are followed by Mozart’s hilarious Variations on “Ah, vous dirai-je, Maman,” K. 265 (“Twinkle, Twinkle, Little Star”) and Haydn’s Sonata in G major, Hob.
 XVI:39.

-The Weird (But Wonderful) Quartet
+The Weird (But Wonderful) Quartet - SOLD OUT!

 Sunday, December 8, 2019

 What makes this such a weird quartet?
 The instrumentation is extremely unusual: flute and alto flute, violin and viola, guitar and cello.
 The combination of the low instruments makes a haunting and beautiful sound.
 Few composers have written for this combination of instruments so the repertoire contains arrangements of different styles and music of different origins.
 Hear it once and you’ll agree it’s Weird (But Wonderful)!